elixirchat/elixirchat-js-sdk/README.md

 document.querySelector('#send-message-button').addEventListener('click', () => {
-  // Forward message from a customer to your customer support team elixirChat.sendMessage({
+  // Submit new message
+  elixirChat.sendMessage({
-    text: document.querySelector('textarea').value, // message from a customer
+    text: document.querySelector('textarea').value, // new message text
-    attachments: document.querySelector('input[type=file]').files, // files attached by your customer
+    attachments: document.querySelector('input[type=file]').files, // attached files
-    responseToMessageId: '225a5c-6cf5e0', // the ID of a message your customer replies to (if any) })
+    responseToMessageId: '225a5c-6cf5e0', // the ID of a message you reply to (if any) })
-  .then(status => console.log(status));
+  .then(newMessage => console.log(newMessage));
 });

-// Subscribe to new messages from your customer support agent elixirChat.onMessage((message) => {
+// Subscribe to new messages in the room elixirChat.onMessage((message) => {
-  console.log(message.text, message.responseToMessage); // a new reply from your customer support agent console.log(message.sender.firstName, message.sender.lastName);  // your customer support agent's name
+  console.log('New message:', message.text);
+  console.log('From:', message.sender.firstName, message.sender.lastName);
+  console.log('Is reply to:', message.responseToMessage);
 });

 // Track who's currently typing in the room